10 Best Drivers for Seniors in 2023

 • Ideal for golfers with swing speeds under 90 MPH

-Titleist’s new TSR1 driver offers high-grade accuracy with a muscular build that puts the ball far down the fairway.
 Ideal for golfers with swing speeds under 90 MPH, it provides easy launch with a deep center of gravity.

 Available in 9, 10, and 12-degree loft options, the TSR1 features an aerodynamically sound black club head that provides high MOI to keep the face square at impact.

-It also comes equipped with an adjustable loft sleeve to add or remove loft or create more offset to help you see the ball clearly at address.
+We liked that it comes equipped with an adjustable loft sleeve to add or remove loft or create more offset to help you see the ball clearly at address.

 Delivering first-rate accuracy, the Titleist TSR1 offers superb forgiveness for seniors that struggle to strike the center of the face on their drives.
-With a tall hitting area, the TSR1 provides senior golfers with power and finesse on the tee box.

 Callaway Paradym X Driver